close ups 9

 Results notification

-The order of classification of applications submitted will be published within six weeks from the application deadline.
+The order of classification of applications submitted will be published within eight weeks from the application deadline.

 Project implementation